viamrobotics/docs/docs/how-tos/configure.md

 Follow the {{< glossary_tooltip term_id="setup" text="setup instructions" >}} on your machine page to install `viam-server`.
 If you are using a microcontroller, install `viam-micro-server` instead.
-Follow tge setup instructions until your machine connects and appear as **Live** in the Viam app.
+Follow the setup instructions until your machine connects and appear as **Live** in the Viam app.

 {{% /tablestep %}}
 {{% tablestep link="/configure/" %}}